yingweiwo

 Therapeutic Uses

-Cinacalcet is indicated for the treatment of hypercalcemia in patients with parathyroid carcinoma. /Included in US product labeling/
+Cinacalcet is indicated for the treatment of hypercalcemia in patients with parathyroid carcinoma. /US product label includes/

-Cinacalcet is indicated for the treatment of secondary hyperparathyroidism in patients with chronic kidney disease on dialysis. /Included in US product labeling/
+Cinacalcet is indicated for the treatment of secondary hyperparathyroidism in patients with chronic kidney disease undergoing dialysis. /US product label includes/

-Cinacalcet is used for the treatment of secondary hyperparathyroidism associated with chronic renal disease in patients who are undergoing hemodialysis or peritoneal dialysis; safety and efficacy in patients who are not undergoing dialysis have not been established.
-Cinacalcet may be used alone or in conjunction with vitamin D analogs and/or phosphate binders.
+Cinacalcet is indicated for the treatment of secondary hyperparathyroidism in patients with chronic kidney disease undergoing hemodialysis or peritoneal dialysis; its safety and efficacy in dialysis-naïve patients have not been established.
+Cinacalcet can be used alone or in combination with vitamin D analogs and/or phosphate binders.

 Drug Warnings